Mediator, Kaitakawaenga

 - conduct hearings to investigate legal issues

-- authorise payments to settle legal disputes
+- authorise payments to settle disputes

 Social